yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_clickhouse_cluster.html.markdown

 * `database` - A database of the ClickHouse cluster.
 The structure is documented below.
 * `host` - A host of the ClickHouse cluster.
 The structure is documented below.
 * `shard_group` - A group of clickhouse shards.
 The structure is documented below.
+* `shard` - A shard of the ClickHouse cluster.
+The structure is documented below.
 * `format_schema` - A set of protobuf or cap'n proto format schemas.
 The structure is documented below.
 * `ml_model` - A group of machine learning models.
 The structure is documented below.
 * `backup_window_start` - Time to start the daily backup, in the UTC timezone.
 The structure is documented below.